helins/fdat.cljc/README.md

 At runtime, in Clojure only, one can dynamically do the same using the `dvlopt.fdat.track` namespace.

-# Adapting for a serializer
+# Adapting for a new serializer

-In the unlikely event that Nippy or Transit is not enough, one can adapt this scheme to another serializer (and contribute it here).
+In the unlikely event that Nippy or Transit are not enough, one can adapt this scheme to another serializer (and contribute it here).
 One would study how these plugins are written.